AMSAT-NA/PacSatFSKBoard/docs/Design.md

 # Board Configuration

-The board has a number of resistors for configuration.
+The board has a number of resistors and optional parts for configuration.
 These are:

   - 1.2V\_INPUT - Determines whether 1.2V is derived from 3.3V or 5V.